When Your Church Is Portable: 5 Ways to Create Effective Ministry Space

 Churches are popping up in schools, community centers, and warehouses.
 They’re meeting in movie theaters, coffee shops, and even comedy clubs.
 While many churches plant roots in permanent facilities, churches often start out mobile and borrow or rent space that's primarily used for another purpose.

-Derek DeGroot, director of design and integrated services at Aspen Group, said, “Times are changing, and the kinds of facilities churches use are changing, too.”
+Derek DeGroot, vice president of design and integrated services at Aspen Group, said, “Times are changing, and the kinds of facilities churches use are changing, too.”

 “We don’t have to worry about the responsibilities and costs of maintaining a building,” said Rachel Wassink, staff apprentice at City of Light Anglican Church, which meets in an elementary school gymnasium in Aurora, Illinois.